Vkysam/LITA_DATA_ANALYSIS_SQL/README.md

 3. Data cleaningand formatting

 ### Exploratoratory Data Analysis
-EDA involved the exploring of the Data
+EDA involved the exploring of the Data to answer some questions about the Data such as:
+ - What is the overall sales trend
+ - Which product are top sellers
+ - What are the products on peak sales